PSYC 341: Psychology of Personality

 For this assignment, the student will take the Myers-Briggs Type Indicator assessment at the website provided.
 After reviewing the results, the student will compose a 500-word reflection that includes the 4-letter personality type suggested to them by the assessment.
 (CLO: C, D, E, F)

-The student will select 2 full-text, scholarly (peer-reviewed) journal articles that directly relate to the corresponding topic.
-Each essay will review a different topic from the text and will also link each topic with Scripture.
+The student will complete two essays of at least 500 words.
+Each essay will review a different topic from the text and will also link each topic with Scripture and include personal application.
 Each essay must contain in-text citations and must be in current APA format.
 (CLO: A, B, C, D, E, F)

 The student will complete 8 quizzes during this course.
 The student must refer to the instructions within the Module: Week in which a quiz is due for specific instructions regarding the contents and requirements for each quiz.
+Each quiz will be open-book/open-notes, contain 50 multiple-choice questions, have a 1 hour and 30 minute time limit, and allow 3 attempts, with the highest attempt counting towards the grade.
 (CLO: A, C, D, F)